 What does OCC deliver in a bariatric revision surgery package?

-Included in the cost of your gastric surgery:
+Included in the cost of your bariatric surgery:

 • 1 night stay at our world-renowned hospital